-14.0 Plan f or Future Fish Passage 15.0 Availa bility and Accuracy of Data to Support Conclusions Tables Table 1.
+14.0 Plan for Future Fish Passage 40 15.0 Availability and Accuracy of Data to Support Conclusions 41 Tables 43 Table 1.
 Freshwater fishes as reported in the 1987 Saco River Strategic Plan for Fisheries Management.
-Table 2.
-Monthly trap catches of Atlantic salmon at the Cataract Project, Saco River, Maine between 1993 - 2005 Table 3.
+45 Table 2.
+Monthly trap catches of Atlantic salmon at the Cataract Project, Saco River, Maine between 1993 - 2005.
+46 Table 3.
 Sea age at maturity of Atlantic salmon returns to the Saco River, Maine between 1993 - 2005.
-(SW = sea winter; RS = repeat spawner) Table 4.
+(SW = sea winter; RS = repeat spawner) 47 Table 4.
 Releases of hatchery-reared Atlantic salmon in the Saco River drainage, Maine between 1982 and 2005.
-Table 5a.
+48 Table 5a.
 Atlantic salmon stocking by management reach of the Saco River drainage, Maine, during 2000.
-Table 5b.
+49 Table 5b.
 Atlantic salmon stocking by management reach of the Saco River drainage, Maine, during 2001.
-Table 5c.
+50 Table 5c.
 Atlantic salmon stocking by management reach of the Saco River drainage, Maine, during 2002.
-Table 5d Atlantic salmon stocking by management reach of the Saco River drainage, Maine during 2003.
-Table 5e.
+51 Table 5d.
+Atlantic salmon stocking by management reach of the Saco River drainage, Maine during 2003.
+52 Table 5e.
 Atlantic salmon stocking by management reach of the Saco River drainage, Maine during 2004.
-Table 5f.
-Atlantic salmon stocking by management reach of the Saco River drainage.
-Maine during 2005.
+53 Table 5f.
+Atlantic salmon stocking by management reach of the Saco River drainage, Maine during 2005.
 Table 6.
 The number of American shad counted passing upstream at the Cataract Project, Saco River, Maine between 1993 - 2005 Table 7.
-The number of river herring (alewife and blueback herring) counted passing upstream at the Cataract Project, Saco River, Maine between 1993 - 2005 Table 8.
+The number of river herring (alewife and blueback herring) counted passing upstream at the Cataract Project, Saco River, Maine between 1993 - 2005 55 Table 8.
 Number of adult Atlantic salmon captured and transported to the Big Ossipee River, Maine, by month, year, and fish passage trap location Table 9.
-Pro-rated mean of mean daily flow (cfs) values for each day during the months of April, May, and June at the Hiram Project Table 10 a.
-Densities of juvenile Atlantic salmon per habitat unit (1 unit = 100 m ) in the Saco River drainage observed during stream sampling between 1997 - 2005.
-Table 11.
+Pro-rated mean of mean daily flow (cfs) values for each day during the months of April, May, and June at the Hiram Project 57 Table 10a.
+Densities of juvenile Atlantic salmon per habitat unit (1 unit = 100 m2) in the Saco River drainage observed during stream sampling between 1997 - 2005.
+58 Table 11.
 Surface water discharge measured at USGS gage 01066000 located on the Saco River at Cornish, ME, and estimated at the Skelton Project by FPL Energy.
-The US Geological Survey gage is located above the Bonny Eagle Project and normal range is based on 88 years of record Table 12.
-Allocation of adult American shad captured at the Cataract Project's East Channel fishway in the Saco River.
-Maine between 1993 and 2005 Unamer usuway in the baco Kiver, maine between 1995 and 2005
+The US Geological Survey gage is located above the Bonny Eagle Project, and normal range is based on 88 years of record.
+60 Table 12.
+Allocation of adult American shad captured at the Cataract Project's East Channel fishway in the Saco River, Maine between 1993 and 2005 60